 - Fitbit did some pretty shitty things like renaming this community thread from “Would you buy a Fitbit Ionic again?” to “Feedback on a Fitbit Ionic”.

 This one was definitely an option and had all the features.
-But it’s a watch, not a running watch, and I wouldn’t buy it out of principle.
+But it wasn’t a real watch, nor a running watch, and I wouldn’t buy it out of principle.
 I wear a real watch, a Panerai Luminor Marina.

 Garmin Vivoactive and Forerunner Music

 The Garmin Forerunner 645 Music seemed to be a slightly more advanced version of the Fitbit Ionic for an extra price.
 I haven’t tried it, but heard great things.

-Since I had bought a Fitbit, there was a release of a Garmin Vivoactive 3 Music that matches closely the specs and is similarly priced to the Fitbit Ionic.
-I would have bought this one today, but I haven’t tried it myself.
+Since I had bought a Fitbit, there was a release of a Garmin Vivoactive 3 Music that matched closely the specs and is similarly priced to the Fitbit Ionic.